osmandapp/web/main/docs/user/plugins/mapillary.md

 ## Map Layer

-Map layer of street-level imagery is displayed on the OsmAnd map as rows of connected green dots.
-Mapillary user’s photos are attached to these green points.
+A map layer of street-level imagery is displayed on the OsmAnd map as rows of connected green dots.
+Mapillary users’ photos are attached to these green points.
 To open the street-view photo, you need to press on the green point and pictures of a selected place will be shown.
-You can create [a filter](../plugins/mapillary.md#filtering-the-data) and select what photos you would like to display on the map.
+You can create [a filter](../plugins/mapillary.md#filtering-the-data) and choose the photos you want to display on the map.

 <Tabs groupId="operating-systems">